awsdocs/amazon-cognito-developer-guide/doc_source/amazon-cognito-user-pools-authentication-flow.md

 **Note**
 The Amazon Cognito hosted sign\-in webpage does not support the custom authentication flow\.

-For more information about the Lambda triggers, including sample code, see [Customizing User Pool Workflows with Lambda Triggers](cognito-user-identity-pools-working-with-aws-lambda-triggers.md)\.
+For more information about the Lambda triggers, including sample code, see [Customizing user pool workflows with Lambda triggers](cognito-user-identity-pools-working-with-aws-lambda-triggers.md)\.

 **Note**
 The Amazon Cognito hosted sign\-in web page does not support the custom authentication flow\.

 ## Admin authentication flow<a name="amazon-cognito-user-pools-admin-authentication-flow"></a>

-The API operations described [Custom Authentication Flow](#amazon-cognito-user-pools-custom-authentication-flow) with the use of SRP for password verification is the recommended approach for authentication\.
+The API operations described [Custom authentication flow](#amazon-cognito-user-pools-custom-authentication-flow) with the use of SRP for password verification is the recommended approach for authentication\.
 The iOS, Android, and JavaScript SDKs are based on that approach and make it easy to use SRP\.
 However, there is an alternative set of admin API operations designed for use on secure backend servers if you want to avoid the SRP calculations\.
 For these backend admin implementations, `AdminInitiateAuth` is used in place of `InitiateAuth`, and `AdminRespondToAuthChallenge` is used in place of `RespondToAuthChallenge`\.
 When using these operations, the password can be submitted as plaintext so the SRP calculations are not needed\.
 Here is an example:

 ```
 AdminInitiateAuth Request {